JeanLiew/Customer_Attrition_Model/README.md

 As a direct call to action, the customers has been identified in simpler fashion for marketing / management's action.
 The below are namely the customer quadrant that allows a relatively simple decision making on its retention plans.
 ![Customer Quadrant](/images/cluster_quadrant.png)

 Finally, as recommendation, such model of customer attrition is able to be further developed for different business models.
-With modification on the features and especially on the customer segmentation, the model will be able to predict for business customer churn anticiptation.
+With modification on the features and especially on the customer segmentation, the model will be able to predict for business customer churn anticipation.

 ### Data Dictionary